zebbra/tailwind-sandbox/README.md

 ## Start development server

-first start the tailwind watcher
+first start the tailwind watcher in one terminal

 ```bash
 npm run watch-tailwind
 ```

-then start the development server
+then start the development server in another terminal

 ```bash
 npm run start